 Our constitution is reproduced online here but you can also download a PDF at the bottom of this page.

 You could also read our information for members which shows how the constitution is applied.

-Throughout the document ‘VSCG’ is used to denote the Visitor Safety in the Countryside Group.
+Throughout the document ‘VSG’ is used to denote the Visitor Safety Group (previously called Visitor Safety in the Countryside Group).

-The principle focus of the VSCG is visitor risk management in the countryside and in the historic built environment in the UK and Ireland.
+The principle focus of the VSG is visitor risk management in the countryside and in the historic built environment in the UK and Ireland.

 For the purposes of this Group and its members, ‘countryside’ is taken to include all areas where public access is invited and where activities are largely unsupervised.
 These include:

 - moors, mountains and open countryside

 It is not taken to include theme parks, open farm attractions and other well managed places where more detailed standards already exist.